Proven Personal Injury Advocates. Competent Condemnation Lawyers Obtaining Justice On Behalf of Victims Throughout North Carolina

 Understanding Hours of Service Regulations for Truck Drivers

 The hours of service regulations are one of these important regulations.
-Since tired drivers are much more likely to cause an accident either by falling asleep at the wheel or driving more carelessly than they would have if they had been fully awake, these regulations regulate when a truck driver must rest and take breaks in order to make sure drivers are properly rested.
+Since tired drivers are much more likely to cause an accident either by falling asleep at the wheel or driving more carelessly than they would if they had been fully awake, these regulations regulate when a truck driver must rest and take breaks to make sure drivers are properly rested.

 The hours of service regulations state the following:

 All too often truckers are caught breaking these rules, putting others needlessly at risk.
 In rarer circumstances, the hours of service regulations are modified in times of national emergencies, such as in the recent COVID-19 crisis.
 This is done to help get supplies to where they need to go faster.
-Whatever the cause our firm can help you pursue the compensation and justice you deserve after an accident.
+Whatever the cause, our firm can help you pursue the compensation and justice you deserve after an accident.

 Identifying Common Causes of Truck Accidents